 The areas of your bathroom with limescale build up will need some extra attention.
 When attempting to clean limescale we'd always recommend wearing gloves and checking whether any cleaning products are suitable.
 Although specific cleaners to remove limescale are available, often natural solutions can be just as, if not more, effective.

 To create your own limescale cleaner, mix up a spray bottle with half white vinegar, half water.
 You can also use half lemon juice, half water too.
 Spray this solution liberally on areas with limescale and leave it to soak for at least half an hour, or up to 2 hours for particularly bad stains.
 Once you've let it work you can then scrub it with a sponge and the limescale should lift away.

 If you want to remove limescale from a shower head or tap spout, you'll need to use a slightly different method.
-Fill a plastic bag (sandwich bags work particularly well) with white vinegar and place it over the shower head or tap spout.
-Secure it with elastic bands and allow it to work overnight.
-In the morning give your shower head or spout a rinse with water and it should be sparkly clean.
+Dom Lees-Bell, bathroom expert at Drench says that, "removing limescale from your showers and taps isn't as hard as it looks!
+Simply fill a plastic sandwich bag with white vinegar, place over your shower head or tap spout and secure with an elastic band.
+All you have to do is leave it to work overnight and give it a rinse with water in the morning."

 4. How To Clean a Toilet

 Next up it's the most dreaded job: cleaning the toilet!
 When cleaning your toilet we'd recommend having a second pair of gloves and sponges just for the toilet.
 It's a good idea to have them in a different colour so you can remember.

 You'll want to tackle the toilet bowl first.
 Take some bleach and pour it around the entire bowl, then leave it to soak for a few minutes.
 After this, take a toilet brush and start scrubbing the entire bowl including the rim (unless you're lucky enough to own a rimless toilet).